Kingdom Hearts Birth by Sleep: Story

-Master Xehanort brings a comatose Ventus to the Destiny Islands after his heart is damaged; a newborn heart senses Ventus's heart and connects with it, saving him.
-Years later, at the Land of Departure, Terra and Aqua take an exam to achieve the Mark of Mastery.
-Xehanort manipulates the exam so Terra fails while Aqua passes, lessening Terra's control of the darkness in his heart.
+Xehanort brings a comatose Ventus to the Destiny Islands after his heart is damaged; a newborn heart senses Ventus's heart and connects with it, saving him.
+Four years later, at the Land of Departure, Terra and Aqua take an exam to achieve the Mark of Mastery, with Xehanort in attendance.
+Eraqus passes Aqua, but fails Terra for attempting to utilize the darkness in his heart.
 Shortly afterward, Xehanort disappears and a horde of Unversed appear throughout the worlds.
 After learning about these developments from Yen Sid, Eraqus sends Terra and Aqua to travel across the various worlds to destroy the Unversed and find Xehanort.
-Meanwhile, Vanitas convinces Ventus to follow Terra against Eraqus's wishes, while Eraqus orders Aqua to monitor Terra's darkness and retrieve Ventus.
+Meanwhile, Vanitas convinces Ventus to follow Terra against Eraqus's wishes, while Eraqus requests Aqua to monitor Terra and retrieve Ventus.

 As the three travel through several worlds, Terra attracts the attention of villains who offer him Xehanort's whereabouts in exchange for assistance in their own agendas.
 He eventually finds Xehanort, who urges him to use his inner darkness to gain power.
 Xehanort further instructs Terra to destroy Vanitas, the source of the Unversed, who was created from the darkness extracted from Ventus's heart.
 The three friends briefly reunite at Radiant Garden, but a schism forms between them when they argue over Terra's presumed actions and Aqua's espionage.

 Ventus encounters Xehanort, who reveals his intention to recombine Ventus and Vanitas's hearts to create an all-powerful Keyblade called the χ-blade.
 Xehanort sends Ventus to the Land of Departure to confront Eraqus, who attempts to destroy Ventus to foil Xehanort's plan.
 Terra arrives to save Ventus and duels Eraqus; upon Eraqus's defeat, Xehanort vanquishes him and enshrouds the Land of Departure in darkness, telling Terra to go to a world known as the Keyblade Graveyard.
-Ventus is instructed to do the same by Vanitas, as is Aqua by Yen Sid upon being informed of Eraqus's demise at Xehanort and Terra's hands.
+Ventus is instructed by Vanitas to do the same, as is Aqua by Yen Sid upon being informed of Eraqus's demise at Xehanort and Terra's hands.